 This section of the report details the characteristics of the subject property within the context of the Town of Penetanguishene.
-It is our understanding that the subject property is forested land and had a dilapidated single detached dwelling on the land until it was demolished earlier this year.
+It is our understanding that the subject property is vacant, forested land.
 The subject property is identified on Figure 1: Location Plan.